 2017 Annual Appeal

 The impact on the Georgians served and empowered by our Chapter is compelling, reaching new patients and communities in 120 counties of the 159 in Georgia.
 Our footprint is far greater than our small fiscal budget and staff.
-This fall, and in 2017, we will host 12 educational programs.
-In the past 10 years, we have held 68 programs.
+In 2018, we will host 10 educational programs, in the past 11 years, we have held 85 programs.
 The Georgia Chapter is a lifeline and a voice of hope for the 55,000 Georgians living with lupus.

 R. Patrick White